Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/linux/ubuntu.md

 gui_service = Gui(page="# Getting started with *Taipy*")
 web_app = gui_service.run(debug=False, run_server=False)
 ```
-In our example, we store this application in the variable _web_app_ (see line 3)
+In our example, we store this application in the variable *web_app* (see line 3)

-Make sure you upload this code on your targeted machine and install your dependencies with _pip_.
+Make sure you upload this code on your target machine and install your dependencies with *pip*.

-!!! important
+!!! important "Entry point"
     The entry point filename and the app variable name are important for the proper configuration of
-    the _uWSGI_ Web application server.
+    the *uWSGI* Web application server.
 Please, keep them as is or adapt the configuration.

 ## uWSGI application server

-To expose your application over the Internet, you must use _uWSGI_ instead of Flask as the application server.
+To expose your application over the Internet, you must use *uWSGI* instead of Flask as the application server.
 You would then leverage Nginx to expose the application.

-_uWSGI_ can be started manually.
+*uWSGI* can be started manually.
 But, generally, it's better to start the application automatically when the machine
 starts.
-To order to do that, you should use [Systemd](https://systemd.io/) which is installed by default on _Ubuntu_.
+To order to do that, you should use [Systemd](https://systemd.io/) which is installed by default on *Ubuntu*.

-From the directory where _app.py_ is located, run the following command to generate an adapted file for _Systemd_:
+From the directory where *app.py* is located, run the following command to generate an adapted file for *Systemd*:
 ```
 echo """
 [Unit]